-When you finish using Dymista Nasal Spray, wipe the spray tip with a clean tissue or cloth.
-Put the dust cap back on the spray pump tip of the bottle.
-(See Figure G)
+When you finish using DYMISTA, wipe the spray tip with a clean tissue or cloth.
+Put the dust cap back on the spray pump tip of the bottle (See Figure G).

-Your Dymista Nasal Spray should be cleaned at least 1 time each week.
+Your DYMISTA should be cleaned at least 1 time each week.
 To do this:

 If the spray pump unit becomes blocked, it can be removed as instructed above in Step 7 and placed in warm water to soak.